Check out appoLearning.com, because your kids deserve the very best educational apps!

-Last week, Sony revealed at a gigantic press event in New York the existence of the PlayStation 4 console, and we are all so very excited.
-And, I should note, it's not just exciting because it is pushing us into the next generation of console video games.
+I should note that the release of Sony's PlayStation 4 console is not just exciting because it is pushing us into the next generation of console video games.
 The PlayStation 4 will usher in a new level of connectivity between home gaming and mobile devices.

 Sony’s social and stream gaming evolution

 Sony did detail one potentially interesting idea.
 The PlayStation 4 will allow users a level of social interactivity that we haven’t seen before, allowing your friends to peek in on your games as you're playing or even, if necessary, take over the game remotely if you need some assistance.
 The ability to watch your friends play will not be limited to the console itself.
 You will be able to do that from the companion app.
 This is not unprecedented, as OnLive has had this function available for years.

 What may have been the most compelling point Sony discussed at the event, though, was something they're "exploring" but will most likely not be available for the console launch.
 Last year, Sony purchased the Gaikai game streaming platform, which will allow users to stream demos of the games they are thinking of buying from the PlayStation Store.
 If you're not familiar with the streaming tech, games process at a remote server, the video feed beams to your TV, and your controller inputs are beamed back.

 Beyond streaming demos, integrating Gaikai's cloud gaming into the PS4 will allow for remote play of games on the PS Vita handheld.
 Although Sony is currently working toward allowing PlayStation games -- and they specifically mentioned PS3 games -- to be played on any screen, including mobile devices.